ccoutant/dwarf-locations/024-revise-operations.md

 **NOTE FOR DISCUSSION:** The justification for `DW_OP_plus_uconst` seems questionable to me.
 I do not see why you could not just use:
   `DW_OP_uconst <some number> DW_OP_plus`.
 Is this a historic limitation?
 Should this text be reconsidered?
+Should this be offset_uconst?

 > `DW_OP_shl`
 >